 We have many resources we want to share with you either from our personal journeys, suggested by our Hope Sisters (widows), or others in our Community.
 We imagine after the loss of your loved one you not only feel shocked and lost, you also have scoured the internet trying to find resources and people like you, who can relate.
 This page serves as a place that provides some of the books and sites we endorse and if you know of more please share with us at email@example.com.

 The Unwelcome Committee

-The Hope for Widows Foundation members Maureen Bobo and Chasity Williams published a book in August 2016 that shares three different perspectives of how becoming a widow and dealing with the process of grief changed their lives forever.
+The Hope for Widows Foundation Executive Director, Chasity Williams published a book in August 2016 in collaboration with two other widows, that shares three different perspectives of how becoming a widow and dealing with the process of grief changed their lives forever.

 The ladies cover various topics such as what happened, solo parenting, finances, balance, coping mechanisms, digression, resentment, complicated grief, gaining to be understood, and so much more.
 This book is raw, uncut, and has many personal reflections that may be surprising to read.

 Grief Diaries: Through the Eyes of a Widow

-The Hope for Widows Foundation, Chasity Williams, Executive Director was a contributing author Through the Eyes of a Widow collection of stories by widows across the globe.
-Each shares her own personal insight into the hidden and often unspoken challenges of losing a husband, including the emotional, mental and social shifts she’s forced to reckon with in the aftermath.
+Hope for Widows Foundation, Chasity Williams, Executive Director, was a contributing author of Through the Eyes of a Widow collection of stories by widows across the globe.
+She shared her own personal insight into the hidden and often unspoken challenges of losing a husband, including the emotional, mental, and social shifts she’s forced to reckon with in the aftermath.

 Widows in today’s world find little support to recover and adapt to a life they didn’t plan.
 Friends, family, and others have little idea about how to help, leaving them in a vulnerable spot when they need support most.
 What can widows do?
 Where do they turn for help?
 How do they face the future and rebuild their lives?